 The three tips above are sales strategies that you can implement now, which allow you to hit your sales target indefinitely.

 With that said, what else can you do to ensure the process is smoother next year?

-Your Sales Strategy Plan for Next Year… and Many More Years to Come
+Your Sales Strategy Plan for the Future

-#4 Set Sales Target
+#4 Set New Sales Target